-The FCF Strategic Plan called for the development of a new Political Candidates Training Course for commissioners that are considering running for higher office.
+The ICG Strategic Plan called for the development of a new Political Candidates Training Course for commissioners that are considering running for higher office.
 ICG has engaged a variety of speakers to bring workshops to Annual Conference for those interested in running for a higher political office since 2018.
-The workshops have included a panel of former state legislators, who are now county commissioners, as well as former commissioners currently serving in the Legislature.
+The workshops have included a panel of former state legislators, who are now county commissioners, as well as former commissioners currently serving in the Legislature as well as an interactive session on how to campaign looking at all the aspects that affect candidates.